A Day With Northwestern 2026

 Closing Keynote

-An Odyssey of Music Images from Innovator Ron Hays
+An Odyssey of Music Images: The Art of Ron Hays

-Presented by: Jacob Smith, Interim Radio/Television/Film Department Chair; Professor, School of Communication
+Presented by: Jacob Smith, Professor and Interim Department Chair of Radio/Television/Film, School of Communication

 Ron Hays ’67 went from being production manager for the Waa-Mu Show to become a multimedia producer of a unique type of visual music he called “music image.”